Hackme67/windows-attack-detection-lab/LINKEDIN_POST.md

 I also caught myself almost over-reacting to a false positive: a recurring SYSTEM-level PowerShell process that looked like it could be persistence.
 Traced it, read the script, confirmed it was benign log-cleanup automation — but still flagged the least-privilege issue behind it.
 Investigating properly instead of assuming either way felt like the most "real SOC analyst" moment of the whole project.

-Full write-up, incident reports, detection rules, and evidence are on GitHub: [your repo link here]
+Full write-up, incident reports, detection rules, and evidence are on GitHub: https://github.com/Hackme67/windows-attack-detection-lab

 #CyberSecurity #SOC #BlueTeam #IncidentResponse #MITREATT&CK #InfoSec